*Updated October 14, 2020

 This could result in your missing out on some financial aid.
 For example, your state or college could run out of funds by the time your FAFSA is processed.
 Also, if your FAFSA is not processed by the time school starts, you (or your parents) have to fork out the tuition, room and board, and other fees due and wait for your college to reimburse you when the financial aid comes through.

 So, if you want to improve your chances of receiving aid — grants, work-study programs, federal student loans, or state and school financial aid awards — get your FAFSA in early and watch out for common errors that trip up many students.

 Aim to submit your FAFSA as close to the open date — the first date that the FAFSA form is available for use — as possible.

 The FAFSA deadline is June 30 of the school year for which you’re applying for financial aid.
-If you haven’t already submitted your application for the 2019-20 school year, you don’t have much time left.
+If you haven’t already submitted your application for the 2020-21 school year, you should do so by June 30, 2021.

 Federal deadline for 2020-21 school year → June 30, 2021 (midnight CT)

 Federal deadline for 2021-22 school year → June 30, 2022 (midnight CT)

 Also, colleges and states may have different deadlines, so you need to comply with those deadlines as well.
 For more details on deadlines and tips on how to complete your FAFSA without stress, check out this FAFSA complete guide.